 The Benefits of Cross-Departmental Interaction

-Cross-departmental interaction facilitates team-building.
-Team-building activities in an educational setting have been shown to improve student performance; increase involvement and participation; increase critical thinking skills; and ready a trained workforce to work in employment settings as effective multi-disciplinary collaborators.
+Students: Cross-departmental interaction facilitates team-building, which has been shown to improve student performance, increase involvement and participation, increase critical thinking skills, and ready them to be part of an effective, multi-disciplinary workforce.

-Cross-departmental engagement turns individual departments into a team, able to work together on individual projects and overall goals.
+Staff: Cross-departmental engagement turns individual departments into a team that is able to work together on individual projects and overall goals.
 In addition, when different departments are connected and engaged with one another, they better understand the skills, tools and abilities available across the campus.

-Cross-departmental connections facilitate interdisciplinary and multidisciplinary research and innovation.
-When instructors know what others are doing, they can offer input, access to new resources, and the ability to create collaborations for publication, research projects, or funding efforts.
+Instructors: Cross-departmental connections facilitate interdisciplinary and multidisciplinary research and innovation.
+When instructors know what others are doing, they can offer input, access new resources, and have the ability to create collaborations for publication, research projects and funding efforts.

-There are many different ways video facilitates connections and cross-departmental interactions on campus, both in individual offices and departments and across different departments and even vastly different fields of study.
+There are many different ways video facilitates connections and cross-departmental interactions on campus, whether it’s in individual offices and departments or across departments and different fields of study.

-Share lecture captures created for classes to introduce both students and instructors to different departments.
-For students and instructors, this can provide them with more information about various fields and specialties and may even spark new interests or collaborations.
+Sharing lecture captures created for classes can help introduce students and instructors to different departments.
+This can provide more information about various fields and specialties, as well as spark new interests or collaborations.

-Create introductory videos for different campus offices.
-This helps everyone to know who does what on campus, and is especially helpful for new students and instructors to reduce confusion and support efficient on-boarding.
+Creating introductory videos for different campus offices helps others know who does what on campus.
+This is especially helpful for new students and instructors to reduce confusion and support efficient onboarding.

-Ask instructors to create short videos about their research or publications.
-This can allow instructors or graduate students to practice presentations, but can also provide a more in-depth look at what’s being explored and studied on campus.
+Ask instructors to create short videos about their research or publications, which allows instructors or graduate students to practice presentations and can provide an in-depth look at what’s being explored and studied on campus.

 Encourage instructors, students and staff to include contact information in their video content to support interaction and collaboration.

 Capture and share campus events, from student activities to academic conferences.
-This can help remote instructors and students to feel more a part of campus life.
+This can help remote instructors and students stay informed and engaged.

 Use video conferencing or chat technology to connect instructors on campus with colleagues on sabbatical or working on research off campus.
 This facilitates real-time interactions, even when everyone can’t be present.